 1) Fire extinguishers shall be charged and readily available to the track personnel at all times.

 2) The refueling of the vehicles shall take place in the pit areas.
-All storage containers of gasoline and other flammables shall be in accordance with Section 6000.190 – Fire Prevention and Protection.
+All storage containers of gasoline and other flammables shall be in accordance with Section 6000.190 (Fire Prevention and Protection).

 3) Beginning at twilight, track lighting is required and lighting is required for indoor tracks at all times during operations.